cmcmicrosystems/pulpissimo-zcu102/README.md

 For more information about Pulpissimo, please visit [Pulpissimo on github](https://github.com/pulp-platform/pulpissimo).
 For more information about PULP, please visit [PULP web site](https://pulp-platform.org/).

 CMC ported the pulpissimo platform to the Xilinx ZCU102 evaluation board based on the FPGA implementations for other FPGA boards provided by the PULP team.
-CMC has contributed the pulpissimo-zcu102 back to the Pulpissimo github.
-Therefore, users can obtain the pulpissimo-zcu102 either from the Pulpissimo github repository (https://github.com/pulp-platform/pulpissimo) or from this repository.
+And this development has been merged into the master branch of the pulpissimo github repository(https://github.com/pulp-platform/pulpissimo).
+Therefore, users can obtain the pulpissimo-zcu102 from either the Pulpissimo github repository or from this repository.
 The "hello world" application used for testing the pulpissimo-zcu102 is only available from this repository.

 ## System Requirements